Getting a graduate job

 We also host an annual Careers Fair with the University of Brighton, which attracts hundreds of employers looking to fill graduate-level vacancies.

-The best thing about the Careers Fair was all the information I found out by talking directly to the companies.”Careers Fair attendee
+The best thing about the Careers Fair was the information I found out by talking directly to the companies.”Careers Fair attendee

 - the StartUp Sussex enterprise programme, which helps hone your entrepreneurial skills and gives you the chance to pitch for a £10,000 investment